department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/prestabilization.md

 [Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).

 **Example**<br>
 While in active service, a Servicemember was diagnosed with Hodgkin’s disease and began chemotherapy that continued during and after her medical discharge process.
-She continued to get treatment through her local VA medical center and was given a prestabilization rating of 100% for 1 year from her date of discharge.
+She continued to get treatment through her local VA medical center, and we gave her a prestabilization rating of 100% for 1 year from her date of discharge.